 “Raidillon on the Eau Rouge”

 From the original left-hand corner the Eau Rouge is just a part still in use.
-Because the Raidillon is attached to the Eau Rouge in Belgium they speak also from the “Raidillon on the Eau Rouge”.
+Because the Raidillon is attached to the Eau Rouge, Belgian journalists speak also from the “Raidillon on the Eau Rouge”.
+Some sources claim this is the official name.
+Actually, I thought it also for many years.
+But when I did investigation in the Musée du Circuit in Stavelot, I didn’t found any proof for that.

 Original there was a short straight between the Raidillon and the left-hander with no name.
 Over the years the Raidillon was modified a few times and moved closer to the next corner.
 The fact that you see the names Eau Rouge and Raidillon close together on the map is also contributing to the misunderstanding.